websharpstudios/cloudfront/README.md

 ## Payment processors and cloud providers

 These templates simply blow the PHP e-commerce platforms out of the water.
 There's no comparisons.
-But if you want to waste your time I recommend looking at what [bitnami has](https://bitnami.com/stacks/e-commerce).
-I really can't understand why anyone would want to learn PHP when .NET Open Source has so many more options and availability.
+But if you want to waste your time looking at what [lame e-commerce sites bitnami has](https://bitnami.com/stacks/e-commerce) you can download VMware/Docker to run any of them.
+I can't understand why anyone would want to learn PHP when .NET Open Source has so many more options and availability.

 | E-Commerce Platform                                     | Payment Processors                           | Cloud Providers              |
 |---------------------------------------------------------|----------------------------------------------|------------------------------|